-ITOCHU proactively establishes opportunities for the company president and corporate officers to engage in dialogue with employees.
+ITOCHU proactively establishes opportunities for the company president and officers to engage in dialogue with employees.
 Normally, all the employees under the control of an organization are gathered together once every half a year.
 The top management of that organization then speaks in their own words about the company-wide management policy, organization targets and strategies toward target achievement.
 It is possible for employees to give their opinions and ask questions at these dialogue meetings.
 These are valuable opportunities for all employees, including the top management, to think about what we should personally do to further grow the organizations to which we belong.

-ITOCHU views diversifying consumer needs with a market-oriented approach.
-We believe accepting and utilizing diversity (D&I: diversity and inclusion) is essential to provide new value.
+ITOCHU Corporation views diversifying consumer needs with a market-oriented approach.
+We believe accepting and utilizing diversity (DE&I: Diversity, Equity, and Inclusion) is essential to provide new value.

-ITOCHU Corporation respects human rights and prohibits all forms of discrimination, including that based on race, gender, religion, nationality and age.
-We are creating an environment where employees do not fall victim to power harassment or sexual harassment (including unfairly disadvantaging or otherwise harassing employees who are sexual minorities) in the workplace and where we accept diverse values.
-This is an environment in which each of our employees is motivated to work and can demonstrate their abilities to the fullest through flexible work styles and individual support (E: equity).
-We use a diversity month organized by the Human Resources & General Affairs Division and organization manager training to raise awareness about the importance of diversity and publicization of support systems.
+ITOCHU respects human rights and prohibits all forms of discrimination, including that based on race, gender, religion, nationality and age.
+We are creating an environment where employees do not fall victim to power harassment, sexual harassment, or SOGI (Sexual Orientation and/or Gender Identity) harassment in the workplace and where we accept diverse values.
+This is an environment where each of our employees is motivated to work and can demonstrate their abilities to the fullest through flexible work styles and individual support to realize "A Challenging but Rewarding Company."